 MOD RCC/14A1/60#11064

-34 4.3 Subject to national law, Members shall endeavour to ensure that administrations* provide and maintain, to the greatest extent practicable, a minimum quality of service corresponding to the relevant CCITT Recommendations with respect to:
+34 4.3 Member States shall endeavour to ensure that administrations/operating agencies provide and maintain an agreed quality of service with respect to:

 MOD RCC/14A1/61#11068

-35 a) access to the international network by users using terminals which are permitted to be connected to the network and which do not cause harm to technical facilities and personnel;
+35 a) access to the international telecommunication network by users using terminals which are permitted to be connected to the network and which do not diminish the level of security of technical facilities and personnel;

 MOD RCC/14A1/62

-36 b) international telecommunication facilities and services available to customers for their dedicated use;
+36 b) international telecommunication facilities and services available to users;

 MOD RCC/14A1/63

-37 c) at least a form of telecommunication which is reasonably accessible to the public, including those who may not be subscribers to a specific telecommunication service; and
+37 c) at least a form of telecommunication service which is reasonably accessible to the public, including those who may not be subscribers to a specific telecommunication service; and

 MOD RCC/14A1/64

-38 d) a capability for interworking between different services, as appropriate, to facilitate international communications.
+38 d) a capability for interworking in the provision of different services to facilitate international telecommunication services.

 Reasons: The reference to national law is obsolete, since the relevant provision is prescribed in the Preamble to the ITRs.
 It is proposed to delete the reference to ITU Recommendations, having regard to 1.6.
 Editorial amendments to the Russian version.